 Watching dominoes fall is always fun.
 And why wouldn’t it be?
 It’s a harmless, yet mesmerizing display of organized chaos.
 But if it did represent something harmful, there would be much reason to worry.
 Cross-site scripting attacks, at their worst, are the dominoes of common website vulnerabilities.

 Cross-site scripting, generally known as XSS, is a type of Injection attack.
-It works a little differently from most other attacks, because it in addition to exploiting WordPress websites and their servers, the attack also utilizes web browsers.
+It works a little differently from most other attacks, because of it in addition to exploiting WordPress websites and their servers, the attack also utilizes web browsers.

 How it works in general